 In assessing impairment of non-financial assets, management estimates the recoverable amount of each asset or a cash-generating unit based on expected future cash flows and uses an interest rate to calculate the present value of those cash flows.
 Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate (see Note 2.12).
 Though management believes that the assumptions used in the estimation of recoverable amount are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have a material adverse effect on the results of operations.

-No impairment loss was recognized in 2014, 2013 and 2012 based on management's assessment.
+No impairment loss was recognized on non-financial assets in 2015, 2014 and 2013 based on management's assessment.

 (e) Estimating Valuation of Post-employment Benefit